A Definitive Guide to do a free Patent Search yourself

 What is a patent classification?

 Patent classification is a hierarchal system that classifies a patent according to the area of technology it falls into.
 It makes managing and searching patents that fall into a same technical group or sub-group easier.

 There exist multiple patent classifications like US patent classification (USPC), International Patent Classification (IPC), European Patent Classification (ECLA) and Cooperative Patent Classification (CPC) which is harmonization of USPC and ECLA.

 IPCs and CPCs are almost similar in one way or the other.
-The only difference between these classification systems is that IPCs go to only a superficial level of hierarchy (maybe 2 or 3 levels) while the CPC goes a lot deeper, maybe up to 5 levels and hence, can greatly target your novel feature.
+The only difference between these classification systems is that IPCs have only a superficial level of hierarchy (maybe 2 or 3 levels) while the CPC goes a lot deeper, maybe up to 5 levels and hence, can greatly target your novel feature.
 As a rule of thumb, remember, almost all IPCs are included in CPCs, not the other way around.

 While conducting a class-based search, you should find the relevant IPC/CPC class as every patent office is now classifying the patents as per the IPC/CPC.
-Now the question is: how to find the IPC class of the technology in which you want to find prior art.

 Assignee and Inventor Based Search